McCarthy Stone: Services

-The company's in-house Services teams operate its Retirement Living and Retirement Living PLUS (Extra Care) schemes built since 2010.
+The company's in-house Services teams operate its Retirement Living and Retirement Living PLUS (Extra Care) schemes built since 2008.
 In its Retirement Living PLUS schemes, services include the provision of CQC-regulated care and support.
-It is also the largest provider of new Extra Care developments in the UK.
+It is the largest provider of new Extra Care developments in the UK.

-It remains as the landlord and managing agent on all developments opened since 2010, and hence is legally responsible for the operation of these schemes.
+It remains as the landlord and managing agent on all developments opened since 2008, and hence is legally responsible for the operation of these schemes.

-As of 2018, the company provides a choice of tenure including rental and affordable and private shared ownership, an expanded care offering and more products.
+As of 2018, the company provides a choice of tenure including rental and affordable and private shared ownership, as well as an expanded care offering.

+It began providing Homes England's Older People's Shared Ownership in 2021, to increase the provision of affordable housing for older people.

+It is one of the few developers to use modern methods of construction on its construction sites, through its partnership with Remagin.

 Awards

 Charity initiatives

 In 2017, the company raised over £250,000 for the Royal Voluntary Service.
 The company's charity partner for 2019 was Beanstalk, a national learning and literacy charity for young children.
 The company has also supported several smaller charities.

 In 2020, it established the McCarthy Stone Charitable Foundation, which raised £230,000 in its first year.